Arts Centre Melbourne, State Theatre

 |Dr Malatesta||Samuel Dundas|

-Running time: approx two hours including one twenty-minute interval.
+Running time: approximately 2 hours & 25 minutes, including one 20-minute interval.

 Scene i A room in Pasquale's House